costquestassociates/cqazapi-pytools/README.md

 * API definitions are at https://developer.costquest.com
 * Documentation is available at https://apidocs.costquest.com

-## Issues / Bugs
+## Issues, Bugs, and Feature Requests

-Please create an issue on this GitHub page for any problems or bugs.
+Please create an issue on this GitHub repository.